Back to journal

 Leemer Heavy proved that union models work.
-LeemerH2 makes the team the product: a fixed council of frontier and flash models planning, researching, executing, arguing, verifying, and then streaming one final answer.
+LeemerH2 makes the team the product: a fixed council of frontier and flash models planning, researching, executing, arguing, verifying, and then streaming one final answer through a 128K synthesis pass.
+The council is not optional — it runs on every request.

 10